Most people see passion and purpose like two peas in a pod.

 Or, as Jay Shetty shared, you can turn your passions into your purpose by incorporating them into the way you serve others and give back to the world.

 Finally, if your desire is to find a fulfilling hobby to enjoy, tap into your passions.
+And don’t just try to aimlessly fill up your time (as most retirees do during the disenchantment retirement stage).
 Brainstorm and try a range of activities to land on ones that excite you inwardly.
-In other words, identify hobbies that conjure up positive emotions, light you up and bring you joy.
+In other words, identify hobbies that conjure up positive emotions, light you up, and bring you joy.

 It’s time to build a passionate and purposeful life that you love